dpsframework/RuleBased-Security-Lab/README.md

-## Document:  _Enriched multi‑agent middleware for building rule‑based distributed security solutions for IoT environments_
+## Document title:  _Enriched multi‑agent middleware for building rule‑based distributed security solutions for IoT environments_

 The Journal of Supercomputing